Endor Protocol Price Tops $0.0005 on Major Exchanges (EDR)

 According to CryptoCompare, “Launched in 2015, EDC Blockchain is a global multi-currency platform with a built-in constructor of coins.
 All EDC holders are merged into master nodes, which are a certain kind of fund in which users donate their coins, thereby allowing the node to mine EDC.
 Based on a hybrid LPoS mining algorithm and using Bitshares 2.0 Graphene protocol, EDC provides network security when implementing important functions, such as instant confirmation of transactions, as well as ensuring network voting.
 The last EDC coin will be produced on January 1st, 2040.
 The EDC community exceeds 1 million users, while the cryptocurrency is used by people living in 57 countries throughout the world.
 EDC is actively developing in the Southeast Asia, Latin American and European markets. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Endor Protocol directly using US dollars.
-Investors seeking to acquire Endor Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Endor Protocol using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Endor Protocol directly using US dollars.
+Investors seeking to trade Endor Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Endor Protocol using one of the exchanges listed above.

 Receive News & Updates for Endor Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Endor Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.